combo/brick/README.md

 to create and distribute atomic, isolated and reproducible applications that are guaranteed to run anywhere (TM).

-But, in their current state, their are not the panacea we are looking for:
+But, in their current state, they are not the panacea we are looking for:

 * Docker leverages Linux namespacing to create isolated environments but requires complex wiring for any non-trivial application and its layering technology enables a lot of duplication and container bloat.